microsoft/pxt/common-docs/identity/cloud-sync.md

 ## Is anything else saved to cloud?

-If you've set your High Contrast or Language settings, they will be cloud-synchronized.
+If you've set your High Contrast or Language settings, they will be cloud-synchronized too.